kslandoy-eeei/CP-Training/README.md

 # Inside CSES:
 - These are problems solved alongside Competitive Programmer's Handbook by Antti Laaksonen.

+# Inside USACO Guide
+- This folder contains solutions to USACO Guide's problems found on their website.
+Each category (Bronze, Silver, Gold, Platinum, Advanced) will have their own subfolder.

 All source codes are only in Python or C++.
-Java/JS implementations will be uploaded once I find the time to do so.
+Java implementations will be uploaded once I find the time to do so.
-All problems will only be from CodeForces.
-Problems not from CodeForces will not be solved (except CSES Problems).